erdeneryesil/NeuralNetworkCore/README.md

 ### Flag
 Works in flag logic.
 The flag representing the current value of the real-world data is enabled, all other flags are disabled.
 In the input layer of the artificial neural network, 1 represents the enabled flag and 0 represents the disabled flag.
 However, in the output layer, the flags can also store a pair of -1 and 1 depending on the preferred activation function.

-Like Binary class, instance of Flag class can take account of the sign of numbers.
+Like class Binary, instance of class Flag can take account of the sign of numbers.

 <ins><b>Example 1:</ins></b> Let's say you have a real-world data that can take values between 0 and 5.
 The current value of this data is 3.
 If this data is converted to Flag instance (preferred activation function is Sigmoid) :
 - Flags        : 1 0 0 0 1 0 0          - sign(+) , Flag0(disabled) , Flag1(disabled) , Flag2(disabled) , Flag3(enabled) , Flag4(disabled) , Flag5(disabled))